cluster-apps-on-docker/overview/README.md

 <img align="left" src="docs/image/logo.png">

-This umbrella project delivers learning environments for distributed apps on your machine, all built on top of our big-blue-water-mammal best friend, Docker :whale2:!
+This umbrella project delivers learning environments for distributed apps on your machine, all built on top of our big-blue-water-mammal best friend, Docker! :whale2:

 Speed up your parallel computing learning by focusing on the application side of the force and let the project deal with infra related stuff. :computer:

 ![spark](https://img.shields.io/badge/spark-red)
 ![kafka](https://img.shields.io/badge/kafka-black)

----
+<p></p>

 ## Contents